 I have no pre-conceived notions about Nick.
-I can tell you what he is not, though.
-He is not damaged, by which I mean he is not an alcoholic, doesn’t take drugs nor does he visit prostitutes.
-That may make him a less interesting character perhaps but his personal battles are not the focus of the stories and certainly should not distract the reader from the plot.
+I can tell you that he is not an alcoholic, doesn’t take drugs and doesn’t visit sex workers; nor is he a serial killer, or even the son of a serial killer.
+That may make him a less interesting character perhaps but his personal battles are not the focus of these stories and certainly should not distract the reader from the plot.
 There will be no ‘padding’ of these stories with introspection on the part of the investigating officer!

 Other than that, I have very few ground rules for him and the reader will watch him develop over the course of the series.
 I look forward to watching that too!